psq/swapr/README.md

 I disagree with the formula showed in section 3.3.2 of the x-y-k paper (the `+ 1` should not be there), so I'm using my own formula, which I re-calculated several times.
 The modeling I did in a spreadsheet was clearly showing that with small numbers, the formula would be way off using the one from the x-y-k paper...
 Story to be continued.

-The client code feels very repetitive (whether for `clarity-js-sdk`, for `@blockstack/stacks-transactions`), and there is probably an opportunity to generate the client code from the contract itself, as the patterns used are pretty similar and only depend on the paramter/returnt type.
+The client code feels very repetitive (whether for `@blockstack/clarity`, for `@blockstack/stacks-transactions`), and there is probably an opportunity to generate the client code from the contract itself, as the patterns used are pretty similar and only depend on the paramter/returnt type.

 Some web app would be nice, and should be next step.